jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ## Basic XHR Techniques

-### 01. Load HTML via XHR (request HTML code from store, use response body to update web page)
+### 01. Load HTML via XHR (request HTML piece of code from server, use response body to update web page)

 This technique is useful for when we want to fetch some content (like HTML code) from a server and use it to update a web page element by inserting the code directly into the DOM.
 It's usually accompanied by a combination of different listeners that work together to, for instance, prevent default browser behavior and create custom interactions.